Keeping Families Together™

 Keeping Families Together has helped pave the way for the future of disaster response for animals.
 In our work during the pandemic, especially with Feeding Florida, a statewide network of food banks, we created a model in which community food banks expand their reach to provide food not only for people, but for animal family members and community cats.

-As part of Keeping Families Together, Alley Cat Allies has compiled information to help you provide for the companion animals in your home and community cats outdoors in this time of crisis.
+As part of Keeping Families Together, Alley Cat Allies has compiled information to help you provide for the companion animals in your home and community cats outdoors.

-- If you need local animal food assistance for your animals, search our Animal Food Bank Directory by state and by city. alleycat.org/FoodBank.
+- If you need local animal food assistance for your animals, search our Animal Food Bank Directory by state and by city at alleycat.org/FoodBank.

-- For help finding financial resources, including spay and neuter assistance, visit our Financial Resources for Cats page.
-Please note: Some resources may be limited because of COVID-19. alleycat.org/Economy.
+- For help finding financial resources, including spay and neuter assistance, visit our Financial Resources for Cats page at alleycat.org/Economy.

-- Access guides and information on how to care for cats during the pandemic and read heartwarming stories about lives that have been saved. alleycat.org/Coronavirus.
+- Access guides and information on how to stay safest while caring for cats in this post COVID era and read heartwarming stories about lives that have been saved at alleycat.org/Coronavirus.